MattLatt/GDAL_2.2.x_VC/libgdal-2.2.0/gdal_rename/README.md

 History:
 ------------------------------------------------------------------------------
+* v0.0.7_20170320-01 : Added --output-console option to allow the print(in the console)
+of the command line to perform the rename instead of doing it.
+It allow user to create a batch file using redirection operator of the system	console '>', '>>', '|'...
+					   Added a "sDirSep" with the OS dependant directory separator.

 * v0.0.6_20170317-01 : Changed EQUALN to EQUAL on some tests and added companion files for jp2, j2k and img datasets.